npezza93/redi_search/README.md

 end
 ```

-You can create a scope on the model if you want to eager load relationships when
+You can create a scope on the model to eager load relationships when indexing or
-indexing or limit the records to index.
+it can be used to limit the records to index.

 ```ruby
 class User < ApplicationRecord